 BA (1), Certificate (1)

-Spaniard (male, 31 years old, native English speaker).
+Filipino (female, 44 years old, native Tagalog speaker).
 Currently living in Thailand.

 Ajarn.com was started as a small hobby website in 1999 by Ian McNamara.
 It was a simple way for one Bangkok teacher to share his Thailand experiences and pass on advice.
 The website developed a loyal and enthusiastic following.
 In 2004, Ian handed over the reins to Phil Williams and 'Bangkok Phil' has run the ajarn website ever since.

 Ajarn.com has grown enormously and is now the most popular TEFL site in Thailand - possibly even South East Asia.
 Although best-known for its vibrant jobs page, Ajarn has a wealth of articles, blogs, features and help and advice.
 But one principle has always remained at Ajarn's core - to tell things like they are and to do it with a sense of humor.
 Thailand can be Heaven or Hell for an English teacher.
 It's always been Ajarn.com's duty to present both sides of the equation.
 Thanks for stopping by.